mcgleec2/GP1/wire_C/README.md

 to plot the average velocty vs the time steps.
 - Average velcoity vs time step is just a linearly decreasing line ???.
 -

+parallel.c:

+- Parallelised version of serial.c
+- Processes handle own sections and pass electrons along with messages.
+- Last process at end of boundary wraps bacj to the root for electrons to pass through again.